devilsbackbone/tdb/README.md

 # TDB
 A tool for sorting out loot in The Devils Backbone (Team Heroic)

-/tdb show - Shows the roll tracker
+/tdb - Shows the roll tracker